Stallings graphs for quasi-convex subgroups: Effective computation

-\begin{theorem} Let $G$ be an automatic group and $(G,L)$ the resulting rational structure for $G$.
-Then for every finitely generated $L$-quasi-convex subgroup $H$ of $G$ one can effectively compute the Stallings graph of $H$ with respect to $L$. \end{theorem}
+\begin{theorem} There exists a partial algorithm which, given an automatic structure for a group $G$ with language of representatives $L$, and given finitely many reduced words generating a subgroup $H$ of $G$, stops and computes the Stallings graph of $H$ with respect to $L$ if $H$ is $L$-quasi-convex, and never stops if $H$ is not $L$-quasi-convex. \end{theorem}

-The proof is given in Sections~\ref{sec: completion process}, \ref{sec: solving the membership problem} and \ref{sec: computing}.
+The proof of Theorem~\ref{thm: effective computation}, given in Sections~\ref{sec: completion process}, \ref{sec: computing a Stallings-like graph} and \ref{sec: computing}, explicitly exhibits the partial algorithm announced in the statement.
 We point out that the theorem applies to the case of the quasi-convex subgroups of hyperbolic groups or right-angled Artin groups, since such groups are geodesically automatic (see Section \ref{se:intro-hyp}).

-Before we give our construction, to prove Theorem~\ref{thm: effective computation}, we record the following corollary (see also Section~\ref{sec: complexity}), a result already proved by Kapovich \cite{1996:Kapovich}.
+Before we give our construction, we record the following corollary (see also Section~\ref{sec: complexity}), a result already proved by Kapovich \cite{1996:Kapovich}.

-\begin{cor} Let $G$ be an automatic group, and let $(G,L)$ be the resulting rational structure.
-Let $H \le G$ be a $L$-quasi-convex subgroup of $G$.
-Then one can effectively compute the least constant of $L$-quasi-convexity of $H$. \end{cor}
+\begin{cor} There exists a partial algorithm which, given an automatic structure for a group $G$ with language of representatives $L$, and given finitely many reduced words generating a subgroup $H$ of $G$, stops and computes the least constant of $L$-quasi-convexity of $H$ with respect to $L$ if $H$ is $L$-quasi-convex, and never stops if $H$ is not $L$-quasi-convex. \end{cor}

 \preuve It is a direct consequence of the definition of the Stallings graph $\Gamma_L(H)$ that the least $L$-quasi-convexity constant of $H$ is the maximal distance from the base vertex $H$ to a vertex of $\Gamma_L(H)$ (see also Proposition~\ref{prop: Stallings graphs of quasi-convex}).
 It is therefore computable once we have computed $\Gamma_L(H)$. \eop